 Location: Mossy Willow Farm, Mornington Peninsula

-- seek and use feedback to stay on track
+- seeking and using feedback to stay on the path forward

 In doing so, life and life projects start feel less like that things that are happening to you (or dragging you along for the ride) into things that you are intentionally doing or living.
 At the same time, you start shedding the parts of your life that are not authentic or don’t really belong and both strengthening and adding those that do.
 Once you get a taste for it, it is hard to turn back.

 Holistic decision making can be applied to yourself, your family, any business or project you are part of.
 We apply it to all of these things and more.

 You will leave this workshop hungry to go back into your life and make decisions having seen how they are the only steering wheel you get in this life to move toward what most brings you and your projects alive.

 “The holistic decision making system is probably the most useful tool I have ever been given which I have used mostly for personal/ family blossoming and could use in so many more ways” ~ Amandine